MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/07-combine-query-results.md

 ---
 lab:
-  title: Combine query results with set operators
+    title: 'Combine query results with set operators'
-  module: Additional exercises
-  description: In this lab, you will use set operators to retrieve results from the Adventureworks database.
+    description: 'In this lab, you will use set operators to retrieve results from the Adventureworks database.'
-  duration: 30
+    duration: 30  # duration in minutes
-  level: 100
-  islab: true
+    level: 100 # 100 basic concepts, 200 foundations, 300 practical usage, 400 advanced scenarios, 500 expert design
+    islab: true # if this is not a lab that should be listed in the catalog, set to false
+    status: 'released' # in-development or released
+    targetDate: '2099-01-01' # Set to the future date when you expect an in-development lab to be released
 ---

 # Combine query results with set operators